William le Hardi, Lord of Douglas: Early life

 William Douglas was the son of William Longleg, Lord of Douglas and it is supposed by his possible second wife, Constance Battail of Fawdon.
+However, Fraser claims that he bought Fawdon from the Battails, when it is recorded in legal records that he purchased it from Gilbert de Umberville, Earl of Angus which puts her origins into question.
 He first is recorded at an Assize at Newcastle-upon-Tyne in 1256, when his father made over a Carucate of land at Warndon, Northumberland to him.
-Douglas' father William Longleg was Lord of Fawdon, and had as his superior Gilbert de Umfraville, Earl of Angus, Longleg was acquitted of withholding rents by a jury, Umfraville notwithstanding attacked Fawdon, imprisoned Longleg at Harbottle Castle and made off with some £100 sterling of goods.
-William Douglas was injured in the fight.
+Douglas' father William Longleg was also Lord of Fawdon, and had as his superior Gilbert de Umfraville, Earl of Angus.
+In 1264, Longleg was acquitted of withholding rents by a jury, but in 1267, Umfraville notwithstanding attacked Fawdon, imprisoned Longleg at Harbottle Castle and made off with some £100 sterling of goods.
+William Douglas was seriously injured in the fight defending his father's home.
 Ita quod fere amputaverunt caput ejus (So as to nearly cut off his head).

 Eighth Crusade

-Sir William Fraser puts forward a theory that David Hume of Godscroft is mistaken about the William Douglas that went Crusading, and suggests that it is this William Douglas, the son the rather than the father, who accompanied David I Strathbogie, Earl of Atholl, and other Scots nobility on the Eighth Crusade in 1270, as recorded by John of Fordun in his Chronica Gentis Scotorum.
+Sir William Fraser puts forward a theory that David Hume of Godscroft is mistaken about the William Douglas that went crusading, and suggests that it is this William Douglas, the son the rather than the father, who accompanied David I Strathbogie, Earl of Atholl, and other Scots nobility on the Eighth Crusade in 1270, as recorded by John of Fordun in his Chronica Gentis Scotorum.
 Fraser also concedes that there is no existing evidence left to verify this, except the reference in Godscroft's work.
+However, by that time the father was already in his fifties which makes his going seem less plausible as well.

 Lord of Douglas

 Douglas' father, Longleg died at some point c.
-1274 and there is some confusion as to whether his eldest son Hugh predeceased him, however William the Hardy was certainly in possession of his estates by the end of the decade.
+1274 and there is some confusion as to whether his eldest son Hugh predeceased him, however William le Hardi was certainly in possession of his estates by the end of the decade.
 Douglas was knighted before 1288, when he was called upon by Sir Andrew Moray, to imprison his uncle, Sir Hugh de Abernethy at Douglas Castle.
 Abernethy had been party to the murder of Donnchadh III, Earl of Fife, one of the six Guardians of Scotland.
 Abernethy died in custody despite attempts by Edward I of England to have him released.

 In 1289, Douglas requested the release of certain family charters from Richard, Abbot of Kelso.
 These charters had been kept at the Priory of Lesmahagow, a daughter house of the Tironensian Abbey of Kelso, for safety.
 In the receipt for these documents, Douglas styled himself Dominus de Duglas, Lord of Douglas, the first time the title had been recorded.

 Marriages

 Elizabeth Stewart

-Douglas had married Elizabeth, daughter of Alexander Stewart, 4th High Steward of Scotland, by whom he had his eldest son James.
+Douglas married Elizabeth, daughter of Alexander Stewart, 4th High Steward of Scotland, by whom he had his eldest son James.
 Elizabeth Stewart appears to have died before the end of 1288, possibly in childbirth.